Confluence Mobile

 • Confluence mobile web plugin.
 This is required to use mobile web.

-Disabling the Mobile plugin for Confluence Data Center and Server (formerly known as 'Confluence Mobile Plugin') will also disable all the modules of the Workbox - Host Plugin plugin.
+Disabling the Mobile plugin for Confluence Data Center (formerly known as 'Confluence Mobile Plugin') will also disable all the modules of the Workbox - Host Plugin plugin.
 This issue is being tracked at CONFSERVER-40782 - Getting issue details...
 STATUS

-Seperate Cloud and Server mobile apps
+Separate Cloud and Server mobile apps

 While the functionality of the two mobile apps is very similar, you will need to download the Confluence Data Center and Server mobile app to be able to authenticate with a server site.
 You can't use the Confluence Cloud app with a Confluence Server site or vice versa.